Net Zero Action Plan (NZAP) Year 1 to 6

 • Initiative 7: Certified Carbon Offsets

-The Carbon Management Team will look to identify the most appropriate and cost-effective carbon offsetting credits further into this plan, once all of the above initiatives have been fully appraised.
+The Carbon Management Team will explore opportunities for the most appropriate and cost-effective carbon offsetting credits further into this plan, once all of the above initiatives have been fully appraised.